 This course offers advanced drawing study using graphic media as a tool for expressive interpretation of the human figure and other visual problems.
 Study focuses on the tools, techniques, concepts, and approaches of two-dimensional image making.
-3 lecture hours per week 3 credit hours

 FIA 116 - Fundamentals of Painting